isisaddons/isis-app-todoapp/README.md

 ## Extensible Views

-The Apache Isis viewer is implemented using [Apache Wicket](http://wicket.apache.org)™, and has been architected to be extensible.
-For example, when a collection of objects is rendered, this is just one several views, as shown in the selector drop-down:
+The Apache Isis viewer is implemented using [Apache Wicket](http://wicket.apache.org)™, and has been designed to be extensible.
+For example, when a collection of objects is rendered, this is just one of several views, as shown in the selector drop-down:

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/070-pluggable-views.png)